fbpx

 Photo of a row of Santa hats against a wooden backdrop with text, "How to Survive December in the Classroom"

 In my opinion, December is one of the hardest months of the school year.
-There are so many things happening – open houses, concerts, special productions or visitors, parties, and of course, holidays.
+So many things are happening – open houses, concerts, special productions or visitors, parties, and, of course, holidays.

-The lack of routine is a hard thing for students, but we really need to remember that there are kids in our classrooms for whom the holidays are NOT a happy time: children whose families are separated or divorced, children who have lost a parent, children in abusive households.
-For these little ones, school is a happy, safe place to be and the anticipation of the holiday break can be stressful.
+The lack of routine is a hard thing for students.
+Still, we really need to remember that there are kids in our classrooms for whom the holidays are NOT a happy time: children whose families are separated or divorced, children who have lost a parent, and children in abusive households.
+School is a happy, safe place for these little ones, and the anticipation of the holiday break can be stressful.
 This stress often manifests itself as behavior.

 But… kids thrive on routine, and it is smart for us to try our utmost to keep things consistent and predictable for them.
-If you are unable to stick to the daily schedule in your classroom, at least consider posting an agenda so that your students are aware of what is coming up each day.
+If you cannot stick to the daily schedule in your classroom, at least consider posting an agenda so that your students are aware of what is coming up each day.

 Don’t Stop Working